 Kristen Sonday, Co-Founder & Chief Operating Officer, Paladin PBC, Inc.

 The adoption of new technologies, design thinking and process in law firms and corporate legal departments has had a significant impact on legal services.
 Savvy business executives understand the lengthy shadow each of these forces casts on overall operational efficiency and client matters.
 This discussion examines the various ways law firms and legal departments are incorporating enterprise innovation as part of a broader strategic plan.
-Our panelists will offer detailed guidance around the transformative impact such investments have had in both near- and far-term.
+Our panelists will offer detailed guidance around the transformative impact such investments have had in both the near- and far-term.

 Carlos Gamez, Senior Director, Innovation – Legal, Thomson Reuters

 Kenneth Heaps, Chief Information Officer, Latham & Watkins LLP

 Breakout #1: Technology on a Budget: Defining Strategic Investments in Legal Technology

 How do you determine which technology vendor is right for your business?
 For both law firm and in-house executives, understanding engagement costs, resource requirements, and organizational needs are critical steps toward defining a strong strategic plan.
 Leveraging best practices and lessons learned, this session delivers objective and practical guidance for mastering the initial research, vetting and selection process for accelerating innovation across the enterprise.

 William Fowler, Vice President & General Counsel, Profit Recovery Partners